What is sulphasalazine?

 Use with other medicines

 - Sulfasalazine can interact with other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+You should tell all of your doctors about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.
-Youshould also mention your treatment to other health professionals.

 - Sulfasalazine may interfere with warfarin (Coumadin, Marevan) a blood thinning medicine.
 Dose adjustments may be needed if these two medicines are taken together.